Images of Pityriasis Alba (4)

 - Shoulders, upper chest, and upper arms

-If you suspect that your child has pityriasis alba, the most important self-care measure is to keep the skin well moisturized.
+If you suspect that you have pityriasis alba, the most important self-care measure is to keep the skin well moisturized.
 Try the following:

 - Use non-soap cleansers or moisturizing soaps.